Enumerating odd-degree hyperelliptic curves and abelian surfaces over $\mathbb{P}^1$: Introduction

 \subsection{Organization}

 In \S \ref{sec:Inertia_Stacks}, we establish the arithmetic geometric properties of the inertia stack $\Ic(\Xc)$ of an algebraic stack $\Xc$ thereby proving the Theorem~\ref{thm:ptcounts} and describing various decompositions of the inertia stacks of quotient stacks.
 In \S \ref{sec:ModuliofHom}, we formulate the Hom stack $\Hom_n(\Pb^1,\Pcv)$ of rational curves on a weighted projective stack $\Pcv$ and provide a clear decomposition of the inertia stack $\Ic(\Hom_n(\Pb^1,\Pcv))$ (i.e., each summand is the Hom stack $\Hom_n(\Pb^1,\Pc(\vec\lambda_{I_g}))$).
 In \S \ref{sec:count}, we use the Grothendieck ring of $K$--stacks $K_0(\mathrm{Stck}_K)$ to acquire the motive $\left\{\Hom_n(\Pb^1,\Pcv)\right\}$ (Proposition~\ref{prop:motivecount_Hom}) which provides the class $\left\{ \Ic\left(\Hom_n(\Pb_K^1,\Pc_K(\vec\lambda))\right) \right\}$.
 We also give an algorithm for computing $|\Hom_n(\Pb^1,\Pcv)(\Fb_q)/\sim|$.
-Afterwards in \S \ref{sec:qadm_fib}, we formulate the moduli stack $\Lc_{g, |\Delta_{g}| \cdot n}$ of quasi-admissible hyperelliptic genus $g$ fibrations over $\Pb^{1}$ with the hyperelliptic discriminant $\Delta_g$ via the birational geometry of surfaces.
+Afterwards in \S \ref{sec:qadm_fib}, we formulate the moduli stack $\Lc_{g, |\Delta_{g}| \cdot n}$ of quasi--admissible hyperelliptic genus $g$ fibrations over $\Pb^{1}$ with the hyperelliptic discriminant $\Delta_g$ via the birational geometry of surfaces.
 We use birational geometry to prove Theorem~\ref{thm:hypell_surf_and_qadm_fib}.
 Then we compute the related non--weighted point count of the moduli stack $\Lc_{g, |\Delta_{g}| \cdot n}$ over $\Fb_q$ there, proving Theorem~\ref{thm:low_genus_count}.
-In \S \ref{sec:globfield}, we finally establish the upper bounds with precise lower order terms thereby proving Theorem~\ref{thm:g_sharper_asymp}; this provides the heuristic evidences for Conjecture~\ref{conj:Ab_Surf_Q} and Conjecture~\ref{conj:Q_case} through the global fields analogy.
-In Appendix, we determine the sharp estimate for counting elliptic curves with prescribed level structure or multiple marked points over $\Pb^1_{\Fb_q}$.
+In \S \ref{sec:globfield}, we finally establish the sharp enumerations with precise lower order terms thereby proving Main Theorem~\ref{Mthm:g_sharper_asymp}.